spencertipping/ni/doc/lisp.md

 9
 ```

-Note that whitespace is required after every `p'code'` operator; otherwise ni
+Note that whitespace is required after every `l'code'` operator; otherwise ni
-will assume that everything following your quoted code is also Perl.
+will assume that everything following your quoted code is also Lisp.

 It is possible to omit `r` altogether; then you're returning one or more
 values, each of which will become a row of output: